 Bonding With Your Pet Rat

-Whilst you rat is out of their cage with you, it is also a great opportunity to bond personally with your rat and even teach it a few tricks (for food motivated rats, of course).
+Whilst your rat is out of their cage with you, it is also a great opportunity to bond personally with your rat and even teach it a few tricks (for food-motivated rats, of course).
 This will go a long way to cementing a long and loving relationship with your lovable pet rat.

-When, where, how and what you feed your pet rat is important.
-With a little bit of planning you can make this in a fun time and training opportunity with your pet.
+When, where, how, and what you feed your pet rat is important.
+With a little bit of planning, you can make this a fun time and training opportunity with your pet.